urakozz/ml-components/README.md

 # ml-components
-Useful components for NLP in Machine Learning
+Useful components and code samples for Statistics and Machine Learning